iamrsvraj/OOPS/README.md

  Initialize the students’ information by storing information about 10 students.
 That is, create an array of type Student of size 10 and then instantiate each element.
  Print the information about students’ by just calling object.toString().

+2. Design a class called Account - which stores the following details about the
+a.
+Customer Name
+b.
+Address
+c.
+Balance
+d.
+Account